 These are just some examples of ways that contractors defraud the government.
 If the federal government is the contracting party, then a whistleblower may bring a claim under the federal False Claims Act.
 If state or local money is at issue, many states have a state False Claims Act under which a whistleblower may bring a claim.
+A False Claims Act case can even be brought by a competitor.
 Without insiders and whistleblowers exposing fraud in government contracts, most would go undetected.
 If you would like more information, or would like to speak to a member of the Constantine Cannon’s whistleblower lawyer team, please Contact us for a Confidential Consultation.